Omaha and Phoenix – Two Programs, One Creighton

 A Robust Educational Experience Guided by Expert Clinicians

-Our clinical instructors, all of whom meet the APTA Guidelines for Clinical Education, effectively guide students through their actions and decision-making.
+Our clinical instructors that serve students from Omaha and Phoenix campuses, all of whom meet the APTA Guidelines for Clinical Education, effectively guide students through their actions and decision-making.

-Each student will develop a comprehensive Clinical Education Plan in accordance with the:
+Each student in Omaha and Phoenix will work with their Clinical Education Advisor to develop a comprehensive Clinical Education Plan in accordance with the:

 - Mission, Purposes and Program Outcomes of the Department of Physical Therapy